Antimicrobial Resistance Manure Intervention Strategies

 - Ana Maria de Roda Husman, National Institute for Public Health and the Environment (RIVM), Netherlands (Coordinator)

-- Edward Topp, University of Western Ontario, country
+- Edward Topp, University of Western Ontario, Canada (Partner)

 - BMC Veterinary Research, 2021.
 Antibiotic resistance profiles in cultivable microbiota isolated from some romanian natural fishery lakes included in Natura 2000 network